-The new exhibition in The Danish Architecture Centre shows how new ways of using materials give the architecture new structures, expressions, and experiences.
-You will find a hundred different materials in this exhibition, divided into five categories: strong, lightweight, green, smart and transparent.
-Opening March 29 at 5 PM.
+The exhibition 'Material World' in The Danish Architecture Centre showed how new ways of using materials give the architecture new structures, expressions, and experiences.
+There were a hundred different materials in this exhibition, divided into five categories: strong, lightweight, green, smart and transparent.

 To a great extent, the history of architecture is the history of how human imagination and ideas have shaped various materials and put them together in ways that have made buildings and even entire cities in the image of man - in other words, how these ideas have acquired material form.

 Our ability to constantly use existing materials in new ways while constantly creating brand new ones has been essential to the way architecture has changed its form, expression and style over the centuries.
 For instance, it was the invention of a new kind of structural steel that made it possible to build the Eiffel Tower in Paris and the world's first skyscrapers in the USA at the end of the 19th century, just as it was the development of pre-fabricated concrete elements that ensured the rapid construction of millions of houses and flats in post-war Europe after 1945.
 In this manner, the development of materials has always helped overcome the challenges that humans face.

 Today, advanced material research and

 development has become a complex branch of science focusing on

 Self-cleaning glass on the façades of buildings 500-metres tall